wangwenx190/framelesshelper/README.md

 ### `When running on Win10, it seems the top border is missing?
 But the demo applications still have it?`

 `FramelessHelper` hides the system title bar by removing the whole top part of the window frame, including the top border.
-There's no way to only remove the system title bar but still preserve the top border at the same time, even Microsoft itself can't do that either.
-The exact reason is unknown for developers outside of Microsoft, and I have no interest in digging into all the magic behind it.
+There's no way to only remove the system title bar but still preserve the top border at the same time, even Microsoft themself can't do that either.
+The exact reason is unknown to non-Microsoft developers, and I have no interest in digging into all the magic behind it.
 So you'll have to draw one manually yourself to pretend the top border is still there.
 You can retrieve it's height and color through official DWM APIs.
-Please refer to the documentation of `DwmGetWindowAttribute()` from Microsoft: <https://docs.microsoft.com/en-us/windows/win32/api/dwmapi/nf-dwmapi-dwmgetwindowattribute>.
+Please refer to the documentation of [`DwmGetWindowAttribute()`](https://docs.microsoft.com/en-us/windows/win32/api/dwmapi/nf-dwmapi-dwmgetwindowattribute) and [`DwmGetColorizationColor()`](https://docs.microsoft.com/en-us/windows/win32/api/dwmapi/nf-dwmapi-dwmgetcolorizationcolor).
 The demo applications still have the top border because their main windows all inherit from `FramelessWidget` or `FramelessMainWindow`, which will draw the top border for you internally.
 As for Qt Quick, the QML type `FramelessWindow` will also draw the top border.

 ### `When running on Wayland, dragging the title bar causes crash?`

 You need to force Qt to use the **XCB** QPA when running on Wayland.
-Try setting the environment variable `QT_QPA_PLATFORM` to `xcb` before instantiating any `Q(Gui)Application` instances.
+Try setting the environment variable `QT_QPA_PLATFORM` (case sensitive) to `xcb` (case sensitive) before instantiating any `Q(Gui)Application` instances.
 Or just call `void FramelessHelper::Widgets/Quick::initialize()` in your `main` function, this function will take care of it for you.

 ### `I can see the black background during window resizing?`